45+ Indiana Religious Sites

 Valparaiso University, Valparaiso, IN

 Located on the Valparaiso University Campus, the Chapel of the Resurrection (1959) is the largest college chapel in the country.
-It is a beautiful structure, the chancel is 98 feet high and is circular, with an alter and Christus Rex and the Munderloh Windows, and a five and a half-ton baptism.
-Next to the chapel is a free-standing Brandt Campanile that contains 12 bronze bells, and outdoors you’ll find the Resurrection Labyrinth and Prayer Garden.
-(Please check guidelines in advance for openings and church tours)
+It is a beautiful structure; the chancel is 98 feet high and is circular, Christus Rex and the Munderloh Windows, and a five-and-a-half-ton baptism.
+Next to the chapel is a free-standing Brandt Campanile containing 12 bronze bells; outdoors, you’ll find the Resurrection Labyrinth and Prayer Garden.

 The Healing Garden Labyrinth at Benesse Oncology Center, Shelbyville

-A one-acre garden and park with a small labyrinth that is open to the public 24/7.
-The Healing Garden has water features, seating, and an accessible trail.
+The Healing Garden is a one-acre garden and park with a small labyrinth open 24/7.
+It also has water features, seating, and an accessible trail.

 The Monastery of the Immaculate Conception, Ferdinand